 Even better, have somebody else give you advice.
-If you know somebody in the industry you’re interested in approach them and ask them to help you out.
+If you know somebody in the industry you’re interested in approaching them and ask them to help you out.

 If you don’t, then consider getting some kind of professional resume service involved.
 Whatever you do, realize that your CV and your cover letter are often the only thing between getting hired and staying unemployed.
 So make them count.

 Nowadays if you’re serious about getting anywhere in the professional world then you’ll want to get a LinkedIn profile set up.
 These are in many ways just as important as your CV.
-In fact, many people will use them as their CV and send links of that instead.
+Many people will use them as their CVs and send links to that instead.

 So make sure you send the same amount of time and patience on there as you did on your actual CV.
 Especially as your LinkedIn will keep working for you even when you’re not actively looking for a job – and that means it can be well worth it.